neririum/finalproject/proposal.md

 rhythm game with blocks falling down over a line

 ## Need to have
--start screen
+- start screen
--end screen
+- end screen
--hit and miss rate
+- hit and miss rate
--at least 2 levels
+- 4/5 blocks falling down
--music in background
+- music in background

 ## Nice to Have
--music match with block falling down
+- music match with block falling down
--"excellent, good, ok" mark system for hit block
+- "excellent, good, ok" mark system for hit block
+- at least 2 levels (2 songs)